 Take your equine bodywork to the next level.
 Instructors Dr. Nicole Rombach and Debranne Pattillo, MEEBW each bring their A game to this course!

 There are so many tools to go into your toolbox; you’ll never stop adding to it once you start this journey.
 Learn different approaches to assessment and addressing soft tissue restrictions using advanced equine bodywork/soft tissue mobilization (STM) techniques, including advanced sports massage, stretching, introduction to spinal mobilization, range of motion restoration exercises, the full stretching regiment and muscle activation techniques.

 Students attend class for five consecutive days.
-The course runs 8:00am to 5:00pm the first 4 days with an additional two hours of evening studies.
-The final day of the course ends at 3 pm.
+The course runs 8:00am to 5:00pm daily, with an additional 3 hours of evening studies.
 Thirty minutes are allowed for lunch.

 - Advanced STM, muscle activation, origin-to-insertion and muscle release techniques

 - Introduction to spinal mobilization

 - Advanced range of motion restoration exercises and stretching for the thoracic and pelvic limbs